istio/istio.io/content/blog/2019/mesh-federation/index.md

 ### Generate certificates and keys for cluster1 and cluster2

-You can use the command of your choice to generate the certificates and the keys, the command below use [openssl](https://man.openbsd.org/openssl.1).
+You can use the command of your choice to generate certificates and keys, the command below use [openssl](https://man.openbsd.org/openssl.1).

 1. Create an `openssl` configuration file for `cluster1`: